Existential Concept: Freedom and Death

 Robleh Wais 12/4/11

 We are aware of ourselves and know we are headed to death in a meaningless reality.
 This I have described above.
-But, there is a positive side too.
-In the face of death and our pointless lives, we have freedom, we are free to do as we think and feel.
-Though, it all comes to nothing, we are free to live and express ourselves and possibly learn of this meaningless world.
+But there is a positive side too.
+In the face of death and our pointless lives, we have freedom; we are free to do as we think and feel.
+Though it all comes to nothing, we are free to live and express ourselves and possibly learn of this meaningless world.
 There are limits to our freedom.
 Existentialism is not Anarchism.
 The twine that binds Existentialism to Science proper is strong.
 We should not let our free minds indulge in anti-biologic actions or behavior.
 We shouldn't violate evolutionary inherited behavior through our genes.
-Things like: not killing one of your species, or engaging in sex with one of your same sex, parent-child incest for instance.
+Things like: not killing one of your species, or engaging in sex with one of your same sex, parent-child incest, for instance.
 Why?
-Well, not because there is meaning in adhering to evolutionary drives, but our conformance to these innate principles affords the opportunity, to know, to keep being free to learn and grow.
+Well, not because there is meaning in adhering to evolutionary drives, but our conformance to these innate principles allows us to keep being free to learn and grow.
 The Existential Concept does affirm purposelessness, but not that we shouldn't try to understand why it's purposeless.
-And yes, there are some, who always choose to die, or rape, or commit acts of murder, or extreme incest, homosexuality, and so on.
-But they have had, the ability to choose.
+And yes, some always choose to die, or rape, or commit acts of murder, or extreme incest, homosexuality, and so on.
+Still, they could choose.

 Choice

 Think of yourself as a conscious entity.
 From the time you achieve your state of being, you are aware of yourself, but moreover, you have something so special to human beings: choice.
 You can choose to be this way or that.
-Even, if you are under duress, threatened, or even facing torture, you as a conscious being can make a choice.
+Even if you are under duress, threatened, or even facing torture, you as a conscious being can make a choice.
 You can express your freedom of mind by choosing.
 Sometimes in my past, I've felt as if I wanted to murder certain people, but I didn't.
 Because I chose not to do that.
-In every minute of my life now passing I know that all that I do is my conscious decision.
+In every minute of my life now passing, I know that all that I do is my conscious decision.
 I am aware of my ability to choose.
-Then in the face of knowing that I will die, I can choose to do all I desire, though it has no meaning.
-Against the backdrop of a hard cold layer of non-existence, I can make a living beautiful plane of creation, like writing this article now.
+Then, in the face of knowing that I will die, I can choose to do all I desire, though it has no meaning.
+Against the backdrop of a hard, cold layer of non-existence, I can make a living beautiful plane of creation, like writing this article now.
 This is what freedom means in Existentialism.
-Though, we live meaningless lives, we are free to choose how we live them.
-It doesn't mean that all of us live happy lives, or there is no oppression, hate, like, racial animus, or wrong-doing, like swindling.
-It means we, as a human species have the quality of free will without determination by anything.
-It is true, that there are people without this ability.
-And yes they are reduced as human beings.
+Though we live meaningless lives, we are free to choose how we live them.
+It doesn't mean that all of us live happy lives, or that there is no oppression, hate, like, racial animus, or wrongdoing, like swindling.
+It means we, as a human species, have the quality of free will without determination by anything.
+It is true that there are people without this ability.
+And yes, they are reduced as human beings.
 Think of the mentally insane, or those with mentally reduced capacities, they are not fully human.
-But, this doesn't detract from the point that most of us are free to be as we choose.
+This doesn't detract from the point that most of us are free to be as we choose.
 It doesn't detract from my point in any respect.
-Existentialism in its simplest terms says: what is, is all there is!
+Existentialism, in its simplest terms, says: what is, is all there is!
 There is no purposive end to it all.
 Don't go making up any Gods to explain it, or seeking some meaning in existence.

-But, this doesn't solve the problem of meaning.
+Yet, this doesn't solve the problem of meaning.
 We still lead meaningless lives, knowing we will die in time.
-Existentialism exhorts us to live free, to know our pointless fates, and live as if we will die any moment.
-Which doesn't mean to live recklessly, in fact, quite the opposite.
+Existentialism exhorts us to live free, to know our pointless fates, and to live as if we will die any moment.
+It doesn't mean living recklessly; in fact, quite the opposite.
 If you are in a dangerous situation and could be killed at a moment's notice, you are careful, suspicious, and highly reflective of every action you take.
-You weigh your actions in this situation and decide on the best path to fulfill your goals.
-You don't engage in deceptions about what faces you.
+You weigh your actions in this situation and decide on the best way to fulfill your goals.
+You don't engage in deception about what faces you.
 Imagine living in a deadly war zone marked by sniper fire and bloody combat.
-You would be constantly striving to live each day out with whatever intention you had in your mind.
+You would be constantly trying to live each day out with the intention you had in your mind.
 This is what living your life existentially means.

 Return to Portal